Bipolar Disorder Types And Treatments

 Hypomanic symptoms

 People with bipolar II disorder or cyclothymic disorder may experience hypomanic episodes.
-During an episode of hypomania, someone with bipolar disorder may have an elevated or irritable mood with three or more of the above symptoms or four or more if their mood is irritable, for at least four consecutive days.
-According to the DSM-5, these symptoms should “represent a noticeable change from usual behavior, and have been present to a significant degree.”
+During an episode of hypomania, someone with bipolar disorder may have an elevated or irritable mood with three or more of the above symptoms or four or more if their mood is irritable for at least four consecutive days.
+According to the DSM-5, these symptoms should “represent a noticeable change from usual behavior and be present to a significant degree.”

-Furthermore, the bipolar disorder guidelines in the DSM-5 state that the “occurrence of the manic and major depressive episode(s) is not better explained by schizoaffective disorder, schizophreniform disorder, delusional disorder, or other specified or unspecified schizophrenia spectrum and other psychotic disorder.”
+Furthermore, the bipolar disorder guidelines in the DSM-5 state that the “occurrences of the manic and major depressive episode(s) are not better explained by schizoaffective disorder, schizophreniform disorder, delusional disorder, or other specified or unspecified schizophrenia spectrum and other psychotic disorder.”

 Hypomania symptoms are typically more manageable than mania symptoms.
 People experiencing these bipolar symptoms can usually continue their daily activities without interference from the severe symptoms associated with a severe manic episode.

-Additional symptoms people with bipolar disorder should know about
+Additional symptoms for people with bipolar disorder to know about

-Rapid cycling occurs when someone experiences at least four episodes of manic episodes, hypomanic episodes, or depressive episodes within a 12-month period.
+Rapid cycling occurs when someone experiences at least four episodes of manic episodes, hypomanic episodes, or depressive episodes within 12 months.
 Mood changes can take place within days or even hours.
-When four mood episodes occur within a one-month span, this is referred to as ultra-rapid cycling.
+When four mood episodes occur within one month, this is referred to as ultra-rapid cycling.

 Some people with bipolar disorder may experience mixed episodes, sometimes known as mixed features.
 When this happens, the individual displays both high and low mood symptoms at the same time, either simultaneously or one right after the other.
 For further reading on the symptoms of bipolar disorder and related mental health conditions, consider searching through the Mental Health Information and Health Topics sections of the National Institute of Mental Health’s website.